-Hailing from Oakland, California, electronic pop duo Abracadabra, comprised of former Maus Haus member, Chris Niles and Cassiopeia‘s singer Hannah Skelton, are back with two singles in a row after their debut tune “Comb Your Hair”, born out from a chance encounter in October 2019 through a Halloween band covering early Eurythmics ‘In The Garden’.
+Hailing from Oakland, California, electronic pop duo Abracadabra, comprised of former Maus Haus member, Chris Niles and Cassiopeia‘s singer Hannah Skelton, are back with two singles in a row after their debut tune “Comb Your Hair”, born out of a chance encounter in October 2019 through a Halloween band covering early Eurythmics ‘In The Garden’.

-The band ably combine melodic synth-laden retro-futuristic avant pop with the urgent and intense rhythmic energy of the early 80s NY new wave, flavoured by a playful, yet witty and pensive attitude.
+The band ably combine melodic synth-laden retro-futuristic avant-pop with the urgent and intense rhythmic energy of the early 80s NY new wave, flavoured by a playful, yet witty and pensive attitude.